ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-appmod.md

 In summary, the {{site.data.keyword.vmwaresolutions_short}} offerings provide the following benefits:

 * Accelerates delivery of IT projects to Developers and lines of business by reducing the time that it takes for procurement, architecture, implementation, and deployment of resources from weeks or months, to hours.
-* Enhances security with dedicated bare metal servers in a hosted private cloud, including private endpoint deployment to {{site.data.keyword.cloud_notm}} services, including {{site.data.keyword.containerlong_notm}} and KMIP.
+* Enhances security with dedicated bare metal servers in a hosted private cloud, including private network service endpoint deployment to {{site.data.keyword.cloud_notm}} services, including {{site.data.keyword.containerlong_notm}} and KMIP.
 * Enables consistent management and governance of the deployed hybrid cloud by providing full administrative access to virtualization management, preserving your existing VMware tools, scripts, and investments in training.
 * Uses VMware expertise at global scale with IBM Professional and Managed Services spanning 30+ {{site.data.keyword.CloudDataCents_notm}} worldwide.